Chapter 14. Firmware assisted dump mechanisms

 VMDUMPmechanism is similar to

 sadump.
-This tool is also initiated from the system console, but retrieves the resulting dump from hardware and copies it to the system for analysis.
+This tool is initiated from the system console, but retrieves the resulting dump from hardware and copies it to the system for analysis.

 VMDUMPcontains a mechanism to receive the dump file into a Red Hat Enterprise Linux system, the configuration and control of